jlhowe84/snap-photo-support/faqs.md

 **Category:** Online Access & Downloads

 ## There’s a problem with my order.
 What should I do?
 We’re Here to Help!
-Call us at **215-256-9151** (Monday–Friday, 9am–4pm) or contact us online.
+Call us at 215-256-9151 (Monday–Friday, 9am–4pm) or contact us online.
-Please have the following ready:

-- Your league or organization name
-- Your child’s name
-- A brief description of the issue
+Please have the following ready: Your league or organization name, Your child’s name, and A brief description of the issue.
+We’ll work quickly to resolve it.
+**Keywords:** order issue, damaged product, wrong order, order help **Category:** Support & Troubleshooting

 We’ll work quickly to resolve it.
 **Keywords:** order issue, damaged product, wrong order, order help